deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

 description: >

   Old people say "if you want a job, you must make a good LinkedIn profile."
 I say pfft.
-Make a good github (or other hosted code repo) profile instead.
+Make a good github profile instead (or other hosted code repo profile).
 DIY ftw.
 ---